opendevstack/ods-project-quickstarters/ocp-templates/README.md

-# OCP Templates & openshift scripts, for the global `CD` project
+# OCP Templates & Openshift (Project / Component) creation shell scripts

 ## Introduction
-This project contains shell scripts and OCP `templates` needed to provision the various `OCP` components, such as projects, build configs, routes and deployment configs
+This folder contains [shell scripts](scripts) and [`OCP templates`](templates) needed to provision the various `OCP` components, such as projects, build-configs, routes and deployment configs.

-These scripts are triggered from the various [rundeck jobs](rundeck-jobs), as rundeck is just an `executor`
+Except import/export scripts, all others are triggered from the various [rundeck jobs](rundeck-jobs), as rundeck is just an `executor`